odinb/bash-plexamp-installer/README.md

 A:
 Sounds like you did not reboot the RPi!
 Try rebooting and try again!
 The service-file is from Pleaxmp, the script just modifies it for the user.
 No modifications to the "[Unit]" part.

+Q: After upgrading to 4.4.0, I am getting "ALSA lib pcm_dmix.c:1075:(snd_pcm_dmix_open) unable to open slave".

+A: Go to the GUI and re-select your Audio device under Settings >> Playback >> Audio Output.
+Reboot if it does not fix it, and verify setting is still there.